-And it only take a minute or two to do.
+And it only takes a minute or two to do.
 Unless you start playing around with all the cool tools and features, in which case you can spend hours editing pictures, but hey, it’s loads of fun.

-This is a picture of my two year old straight out of the camera and I’ll be using it to demonstrate some of the ways you can edit your pictures.
+This is a picture of my two-year-old straight out of the camera and I’ll be using it to demonstrate some of the ways you can edit your pictures.

 The first edit is optional and you shouldn’t need to do it on many photos.
 But if you’ve got a picture that’s sideways or upside down, use the rotate tool to turn it up the right way.
 You may also want to use the resize tool to straighten your picture if it’s looking a little crooked.

-The other basic edit is to get rid of red eye.
+The other basic edit is to get rid of red-eye.
 No alien uploads of friends and family!

 I crop nearly every photo I take.
-Sometimes it’s hard to take well composed pictures (especially of kids who are moving around everywhere), and so you can use the crop tool in PicMonkey to get a better composition.
+Sometimes it’s hard to take well-composed pictures (especially of kids who are moving around everywhere), and so you can use the crop tool in PicMonkey to get a better composition.

 Set the proportions to original or to the proportion you want and drag the rectangle until you’ve got a good crop.